terraform-google-modules/terraform-google-kubernetes-engine/modules/fleet-app-operator-permissions/README.md

-# Terrafrom Module for Fleet App Operator Permissions
+# Terraform Module for Fleet App Operator Permissions

 This module bundles different permissions (IAM and RBAC Role Bindings) required for [Fleet team management](https://cloud.google.com/kubernetes-engine/fleet-management/docs/team-management).
 A platform admin can use this module to set up permissions for an app operator (user or group) in a team--including usage of Fleet Scopes, Connect Gateway, logging, and metrics--based on predefined roles (VIEW, EDIT, ADMIN).